 What’s your child entitled to?

-In Wales, all children are entitled to 15 hours free early education provision from the term after their third birthday.
+In Wales, all children are entitled up to 15 hours free early education provision from the term after their third birthday (and a minimum of 10).
 Many people take this up at a maintained nursery attached to a school.
 Parents usually hope that this will enable their child to start reception class at the same school, although there is no guarantee of this.

 The 15 hours is the maximum you can take and must be spread over five days, with no more than one session per day.
-In other words, you can claim for a single a 2.5 hour session per day.
-You can only take one session per day, To get the whole 15 hours you must send your child every day.
+In other words, you can claim for a single session ( 2 to 2.5 hours each) per day.
+You can only take one session per day, To get the maximum hours you must send your child every day.
 If you want a place in a school setting, you usually apply through your local authority.
-Some private day nurseries are also eligible to participate in the scheme, meaning you get a reduction of 2.5 hours off your bill for the session.
+Some private day nurseries are also eligible to participate in the scheme, meaning you get a reduction of around 2.5 hours off your bill for the session.

 After a lot of phone calls, I’ve identified three distinct options for us.